daguenther/Z2A/Procedures/Administration.md

 Disciplinary action will be carried out for failure to comply with (*), and will follow action for other disciplinary actions that the school has in place.

 Additional discussion will be with only parents.
 At the beginning of each school year a workshop / presentation will be held for parents in the community.
 Topics surrounding technology use for kids will be talked about, and different ways to educate students.
-The following are reccommended topics (but not limited to):
+The following are recommended topics (but not limited to):

 * Screen time
 * People kids meet online